 For the detection of tapeworm eggs, a double centrifugation/combined sedimentation-technique using sugar solutions (a flotation technique with considerably improved sensitivity when compared to standard flotation methods) has been described.
 Additionally, exposure to tapeworm infection (i.e. A. perfoliata) can also be examined by using serological and, more recently, saliva-based ELISAs.
-However, these latter tests still need field testing before their practical relevance for routine diagnosis can be assessed.
+These latter tests have considerably higher sensitivity so are far better suited to the identification of horses requiring treatment and thus, may also allow the application of the selective treatment approach for the control of tapeworm infections.